 A wood cutting board is one of the most actively used kitchenware items in your home.
 In order to keep it looking great, and remain a long lasting accessory in your kitchen, it’s important that you give your cutting board the proper care it requires.
+Any wood cutting board that is used on a daily basis needs to be regularily treated once a week to avoid cracks and maintain quality.

 Hand-Wash Only, never submerge in water